 The Authority’s activities are also guided by a document known as the Performance and Accountability Framework agreed by the Council of Australian Governments.
 The framework contains a set of indicators that form the basis for the Authority’s performance reports.

-The Authority’s role includes reporting on the performance of health care organisations against these indicators in order to identify Local Hospital Networks, primary health care organisations and hospitals that are high-performing (so effective practices can be share) or performing poorly (so that steps can be taken to address problems).
-This reporting sheds light on the complex interplay of different parts of the health system, and of factors such as geography and socioeconomic status on health outcomes.
+The Authority’s role will include reporting on the performance of health care organisations against these indicators in order to identify both high-performing Local Hospital Networks, Medicare Locals and hospitals (so effective practices can be shared), and Local Hospital Networks and Medicare Local catchments that perform poorly (so that steps can be taken to address problems).

 The Authority consists of a Chairman, a Deputy Chairman and five other members, appointed for up to five years.
 Members of the Authority are:

 - Ms Patricia Faulkner AO (Chairman)